amc-heme/scExploreR/README.md

 ```
 remotes::install_github("amc-heme/scExploreR")
 ```
-2. Process or obtain a finalized Seurat object.
+2. Process or obtain a finalized single cell object.

-3. Configure a Seurat object for the browser by using the configuration app provided with the package.
+3. Configure an object for the browser by using the configuration app provided with the package.
 For more information on the config app, see the [config app documentation]().
 ```
 scExploreR::run_config(
   object_path = "path_to_your_seurat_object.rds",